-Katherine DeStefano, MD, primarily cares for patients in the Yale Medicine Multiple Sclerosis Program.
-She also treats other diseases that affect the central nervous system, as well as neuromyelitis optica (NMO), an uncommon syndrome affecting the optic nerves and spinal cord.
+Katherine DeStefano, MD, MS, is a neurologist who primarily cares for patients in the Yale Medicine Multiple Sclerosis Program.
+She also treats other immune mediated diseases that affect the central nervous system, such as neuromyelitis optica (NMO), an uncommon syndrome affecting the optic nerves and spinal cord.

 “I had a family member diagnosed with a debilitating neurologic disorder at a relatively young age,” Dr. DeStefano says.
 “That experience piqued my interest in the field and gave me better